 You’ll always be tempted to floor it if you’re stuck in snow or ice, but don’t.
 Go easy on the pedal to give the vehicle just a little gas for a moment, then let off.
 Repeat to enhance the needed “rocking” motion.
 It’s momentum that sets you free, not power.

 If you still can’t get your car free, you can next try and gain traction under your wheels.
 Things such as sandbags, salt, dirt or even kitty litter can be used when your car is stuck in snow.
 Throw several handfuls under your tires for improved traction, then try the gas again.

 It is also important to remember to turn off traction control if you are stuck in snow.
-This feature can help you keep control of your vehicle if you hit ice on the road, but leaving it on while stuck in snow is a different story.
+This is one of several safety features that can help you keep control of your vehicle if you hit ice on the road, but leaving it on while stuck in snow is a different story.
 Traction control prevents wheelspin, which is the rotation of a vehicle’s wheels without traction, and can sometimes help you get your car out of snow.

 5. Get others to help push your car

 If you have other people in your car, or friendly onlookers who can help, simply pushing your car out of the snow can be an easy solution.
 Gently press the gas while the car is being pushed to add additional momentum.
 Safety always comes first, so make sure you’re in forward gear and the ground isn’t too slippery for helpers to push.
 Using snow chains can also help create traction under your tires, making it easier to move through snow and ice.